Bechdel test: Tests about gender and fiction

 The character Mako Mori (played by Rinko Kikuchi, pictured) inspired an alternative test for measuring female presence in fiction.

-The "Kumbalangi Test" asks if a film features a man who talks to any other person about anything other than anger and vulnerability.
+The "Kumbalangi Test" asks if a film features a man who talks to any other person about any vulnerability other than anger and victimhood.
 It was proposed in an essay and named for the Malayalam language film Kumbalangi Nights.

 The "reverse Bechdel test" asks whether a work features men who talk to men about something other than a woman.
 A 2022 study that analyzed 341 popular films of the last 40 years showed that almost all (95%) passed the reverse Bechdel test, speaking to a much stronger representation of men than women.

 The Mako Mori test, formulated by Tumblr user "Chaila" and named after the only significant female character of the 2013 film Pacific Rim, asks whether a female character has a narrative arc that is not about supporting a man's story.
 Comic book writer Kelly Sue DeConnick proposed a "sexy lamp test": "If you can replace your female character with a sexy lamp and the story still basically works, maybe you need another draft."

-The "Sphinx test" by the Sphinx theater company of London asks about the interaction of women with other characters, as well as how prominently female characters feature in the action, how proactive or reactive they are, and whether they are portrayed stereotypically.
+The "Sphinx test" by the Sphinx Theatre Company of London asks about the interaction of women with other characters, as well as how prominently female characters feature in the action, how proactive or reactive they are, and whether they are portrayed stereotypically.
 It was conceived to "encourage theatremakers to think about how to write more and better roles for women", in reaction to research indicating that 37% of theater roles were written for women as of 2014.

 Johanson analysis, developed by film critic MaryAnn Johanson, provides a method to evaluate the representation of women and girls in movies.
 Although developed for the screen, it can also be applied to books and other media.
 It consists of adding or subtracting points based on different categories of representation.
 The analysis evaluates media on criteria that include the basic representation of women, female agency, power and authority, the male gaze, and issues of gender and sexuality.
 Johanson's 2015 study compiled statistics for every film that was widely released in the United States in 2015, and all those nominated for Oscars in 2014 or 2015.
 She finds that only 22% of films had a female protagonists; also, films with better female representation have smaller budgets but are just as likely to return a profit as more male-skewing films, making films with better representation on average a less risky investment.